konflux-ci/build-definitions/README.md

 Historically, task maintainers write `MIGRATION.md` to notify users what changes have to be made to the pipeline.
 This mechanism is not deprecated.
-Besides writing the file, it is also recommended to write a migration so that the updates can be applied to user pipelines automatically.
+Besides writing the document, it is also recommended to write a migration script so that the updates can be applied to user pipelines automatically.

 The following is the steps to write a migration: